Belle Epoque Hotel Victoria in Kandersteg: A Classic Swiss Stay for Oeschinensee Hiking

 We would absolutely stay here again—especially for another summer hiking trip or even just to ride the rodelbahn again.

-Next time, we’d be more efficient with our time.
 We’d already know where to stay, how to get around, and things like when the last gondola runs—which makes a big difference on a short trip.

 If you’re planning a hiking trip to Kandersteg and want something central, walkable, and full of character, this is an easy yes.